top of page

 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye (Matthew 7:5).
 Many times, when we point our finger at someone, others are pointing fingers at us; so be careful not to judge someone unrighteously.

 Back in the day, this song was sung in some churches: Talk about me as much as you please, I’ll talk about you, on my knees.
 People who have a tendency to criticize others are unhappy themselves.
+People who have a tendency to criticize others are unhappy themselves.
+Unless the Lord has given you a word to say to the person, and not about a person; especially about someone who is no longer here.

 I esteem the service and life of Martin Luther King Jr, and memories of the good the Lord used him to serve mankind will remain.
 Thank the Lord for using him to make a great difference in many lives.